gsquared94/bank-of-anthos-demo/README.md

 ## Service Architecture

-This repo modifies this into a multi-repository microservices design.
+This repo modifies this into a multi-repository microservices design to demonstrate `skaffold`'s ability to support per-application `skaffold.yaml` configuration file.

 ![Architecture Diagram](./docs/architecture.png)